netenglabs/suzieq/docs/getting_started.md

     Connect to the container via docker attach sq-poller
 ```

 Launch the poller with the appropriate options.
-For example, sq-poller -D inventory.yml -k where mydatacenter is the name of the namespace where the data associated with the inventory is storedand inventory.yml is the inventory file in Suzieq poller native format (Use -a if you're using Ansible inventory file format).
+For example, sq-poller -D inventory.yml -k where mydatacenter is the name of the namespace where the data associated with the inventory is stored and inventory.yml is the inventory file in Suzieq poller native format (Use -a if you're using Ansible inventory file format).

 ### As a Python Package